peterkuma/masters-thesis/chapters/06_shortwave-intermittency.md

 \tau := \mu_0 \tau(z_1, z_2; \mu_0)
 $$

-### Downward and upward broadband optical thickness
+### Downward and Upward Broadband Optical Thickness

 <!-- We can define *broadband optical thickness* as optical path taken by parallel
 radiation through a layer normalized by cosine of the zenith angle